Stracey baronets

-The Stracey Baronetcy, of Rackheath in the County of Norfolk, is a title in the baronetage of the United Kingdom.
+The Stracey baronetcy, of Rackheath in the county of Norfolk, is a title in the baronetage of the United Kingdom.
 It was created on 15 December 1818 for Edward Stracey.
-He was the eldest surviving son of Sir John Stracey, Chief Judge of the Sheriff's Court and a Recorder of London.
-The fifth baronet served as High Sheriff of Norfolk in 1871 and sat as conservative member of parliament for Norfolk East, Great Yarmouth and Norwich.
-The seventh baronet was high sheriff of Norfolk in 1928.
+He was the eldest surviving son of Sir John Stracey, chief judge of the Sheriff's Court and a recorder of London.

-Rosalind Stracey (1907–2005), daughter of the seventh Baronet, was a sculptor.
+The 5th baronet served as High Sheriff of Norfolk in 1871 and sat as conservative member of parliament for Norfolk East, Great Yarmouth and Norwich.
+The 7th baronet was High Sheriff of Norfolk in 1928; his daughter Rosalind Stracey (1907–2005) was a sculptor.